Relational Local Explanations: Relational Local Explanation (RLE) Framework

 \subsection{Relational local explanations for multidimensional visual data}

-In the case of visual data, we divide an image into patches to disrupt the spatial layout of local image regions, this is a common approach for the local explanation methods \cite{ribeiro2016should, SHAP}.
+In the case of visual data, we divide an image into patches to disrupt the spatial layout of local image regions, this is a common approach for local explanation methods~\cite{ribeiro2016should, SHAP}.
 Formally, given an input image $I$, we first uniformly partition the image into $N\times N$ sub-regions denoted by $R_{i,j}$, where $i$ and $j$ are the horizontal and vertical indices respectively and $1 \leq i, j \leq N$.
-The procedure is presented in Fig. \ref{fig:rle_images}.
-Following that, a single patch $R_{i,j}$ represents a feature for the RLE algorithm.
+Thus, following this construction, a single patch $R_{i,j}$ represents a feature for the RLE algorithm.
+The procedure for an input image is presented in Fig \ref{fig:rle_images}.
+For textual data as input, the analogous procedure is depicted in Figure~\ref{fig:rle_text}.

-Note that obtained graph representations for patched images do not consider the neighbor direction, e.g., a patch connected from the top, bottom, right, or left.
-To include the directional information, we may use a simple one-hot-encoding encoding technique for the adjacency matrix $\mathbf{A}_{{\mathcal{G}}_i}$.
-In practice, we observe that a meaningful relational local explanation can be constructed even without the one-hot-encoding step.
+Note that the obtained graph representations for patched images do not consider the directed (e.g., causal) relationships between neighboring patches.
+But note, that the framework can be easily extended to include directional information; towards that goal, we may use the same binary encoding scheme for the adjacency matrix $\mathbf{A}_{{\mathcal{G}}_i}$, as depicted in the Figures~\ref{fig:rle_images,fig:rle_text}.

-We argue that local details are much more important than a global structure for fine-grained image recognition, as it is these details that distinguish between different classes.
-In most cases, various fine-grained categories tend to share similar global structures and vary only in specific local details \cite{chen2019destruction}; therefore, by random permutation, a given computer vision black-box model is forced to focus on the local details, and it favorites the most distinguished areas.
-Multiple studies support our argument: the jigsaw puzzle pretext task for Self-Supervised Learning (SSL) approaches \cite{misra2020self}, a regularization scheme for Variational Autoencoders (VAEs) \cite{taghanaki2020jigsaw}, and last but not least for Vision Transformers (ViTs) an image is divided into patches as well \cite{dosovitskiy2020image, liu2021swin}.
-Besides, graph-based representation of visual data is a common approach for many downstream tasks \cite{sanfeliu2002graph}.
+We argue that local details are much more important than the global structure for image recognition, as the differences between details are often the main driver of vision algorithms for distinguishing between different classes.
+In most cases, various fine-grained categories tend to share similar global structures and vary only in specific local details \cite{chen2019destruction}; therefore, by random permutation, a given black-box model for computer vision is forced to focus on the local details.
+Multiple studies support our argument: the jigsaw puzzle pretext task for Self-Supervised Learning (SSL) approaches \cite{misra2020self}, a regularization scheme for Variational Autoencoders (VAEs) \cite{taghanaki2020jigsaw}, and last but not least for Vision Transformers (ViTs) follow the same strategy of dividing an image into patches as well \cite{dosovitskiy2020image, liu2021swin}.
+Additionally, also graph-based representations of visual data represent a common approach for many downstream tasks \cite{sanfeliu2002graph}.